Create a

 Get the CEO and CFO’s attention!

 As with any presentation, you must consider what will grab the attention and influence action to sell HR initiatives and solutions.
-Forbes released an article that defined the three steps a person should go through to gain influence in presentations and discussions.
+Forbes published an article outlining the three steps a person should follow to gain influence in presentations and discussions.
 These three steps are:

 1) Analyze your audience.